Blytheville Air Force Base: History

+Pre-base History

+Construction and World War 2

 Constructed on former agricultural land, the site was originally activated as the Blytheville Army Airfield in 1942.
 During World War II, the site served as a training airfield as part of the 70,000 Pilot Training Program.
 It was one of many air fields created in the country's interior during the war for this purpose.
 Blytheville, Arkansas was selected as a training location due to its proximity to the Mississippi River, where supplies could easily be shipped to and from the site.
+Construction of the airfield at Blytheville was quicker than other pilot schools in Arkansas, so the first groups to train at the base were originally intended for Walnut Ridge Army Airfield and Helena Aerotech for their basic training.
+There were also additional auxiliary airfields at Luxora, AR, Manilla, AR, Hornersville, MO, Steele, MO, and Cooter, MO.

-The airfield was used as the Southeastern Training Command's flight training school, which closed in October 1945 after the Second World War ended.
+The first casualty of the flight school was Herbert Perkins, a native of Virginia whose BT-13 crashed near the intermediate air field at Luxora, AR.
+The airfield was used as the Southeastern Training Command's flight training school.
+Cadets trained on the AT-6, AT-9, and AT-10 to learn to fly the B-25.
+Additionally, the flight school hosted a small number of TB-25Gs, a trainer version of the B-25.
+In 1945, the base also hosted a glider school to train servicemen to fly the Waco CG-4.
+The airfield closed in October 1945 after the Second World War ended.
 Then the airfield briefly became a processing center for the rapid demobilization of military personnel being discharged.
 The War Assets Administration officially closed down the installation in 1946, at which point control and responsibility for the land was transferred to the city of Blytheville.

+Reopening under Tactical Air Command

+On 15 July 1955, the facility was reopened by the Tactical Air Command as Blytheville Air Force Base (AFB), when the 461st Bombardment Wing was moved from Hill Air Force Base in Utah.
+Blytheville AFB became fully operational when it was equipped with a wing of three squadrons of B-57 bombers on 19 July 1955.
+While the 461st never saw any combat during its time at Blytheville Air Force Base, it was assigned to a number of training exercises and experiments.
+The 461st Wing's B-57Bs participated on Operation Sagebrush, Operation Redwing, Operation Mobile Charlie, Operation Counter Punch, and Operation Able Vista.